EggspressBlog/Eggspress/my_posts/getting_started/quick-start.md

 ![Eggspress characters racing for speed](racing.jpeg)

 ## Github and Vercel
 Begin by creating an account on [Github](https://github.com) and [Vercel](https://vercel.com).

-When creating accounts on Github and Vercel, you will **not** need to provide payment/billing information.

 Create your Github account first.
-When that's ready, sign up for Vercel by selecting "Continue with Github."
+When it's ready, sign up for Vercel by selecting "Continue with Github."

-> Keep your login credentials for Github safe.
+> **Important:** Keep your login credentials for Github safe.
 You'll need these to make changes to your site.

-For the remainder of this guide, you will open multiple tabs for Github and Vercel. **Keep these open**.
-We will be jumping between them.
+For the remainder of this guide, you will open multiple tabs for Github and Vercel. **Keep these open** as we will jump between them.

 ## Install Eggspress
 Install Eggspress onto your Github account by [creating a fork of it](https://github.com/dentonzh/Eggspress/fork).

 ![Screenshot of Github's New Fork page with the Create Fork button visible](Pasted%20image%2020231125172256.png)

 Give your project a name and a description.
 When you're reading, click **"Create Fork"**.

-You'll see a spinner appear as Github forks Eggspress for you.
+A spinner will appear as Github forks Eggspress for you.
 When your fork is ready, you'll be taken to the page for your **forked repository**.

 This is your personal copy of Eggspress.
 We strongly recommend **bookmarking** or **saving the link** someplace as you will need to access this page whenever you wish to make changes.

-> **Good to know:** Github is where we will store our files.
-These include the software that makes Eggspress what it is as well as all of your content files, preferences, and custom components.

 ## Put your site on the web
 1. On **Vercel**, [add a new project](https://vercel.com/new).